Complete Guide to Instagram Verification

 A professional and updated website helps a lot with verifications.
 If you don’t have one already, you can always quickly create a one-page responsive website using Squarespace or Wix, and it shouldn’t take more than a few hours.
 A full website adds a lot of credibility to your profile and adds a lot of weight to any verification case.
 It must be noted that a website can be a plus point but is not mandatory.
 At Fresh Engagements, we have verified plenty of profiles across FB, IG, and Twitter that didn’t have a website.

 And there you go.
 Now, you know what type of articles count and which ones add no value!
 We hope you found some value in our guide to Instagram verification.
 Confused about where to start with your publication requirements?
 Contact us today via email@example.com, and we will be able to help.
 Already got the articles are not able to get verified via in-app submissions?
 We can help!
-Checkout our verification service here.
+Check out our Instagram, Facebook, Twitter & Tiktok verification services.

 Until next time!